Chionanthus retusus

-Following the success of that popular planting, many more Chinese fringe trees have been installed.
-By 2001, 11 new specimens about 20 feet tall were flowering in the courtyard behind Sequoia Hall, but did not bear fruit.
-Five are at the entrance to Forsythe Hall; fruit has been seen on at least three of them.
-Three are at the southwest corner of Panama Mall and Lomita Mall, and four more flank the main entrance to Schwab Residential Center.
+Chinese fringe trees have proven popular.
+By 2001, 11 new specimens about 20 feet tall were flowering in the courtyard behind Sequoia Hall.
+Five stand at the entrance to Forsythe Hall.
+Three grow at the southwest corner of Panama Mall and Lomita Mall, and several flank the main entrance to Schwab Residential Center.
 A pair can be seen at 579 Alvarado Row.
 Most recently, specimens have been planted in the Outer Quad courtyards behind Math Corner and Wallenberg Hall, continuing the theme from the Thomas Church garden.
-These semi-enclosed spaces allow their delicate fragrance to be best appreciated.
+These semi-enclosed spaces allow their delicate fragrance to be more readily appreciated.

 Also see: